Peter Housden: Public Service

 Housden was appointed as Director of Education in Nottinghamshire in 1991.
 In 1994, Peter was appointed as Chief Executive and in his seven years in that post managed Nottinghamshire County Council through Local Government Review and a wide-ranging programme of modernisation.
 In September 2000 he was seconded to the Audit Commission for six months to lead their work on the NHS national plan.

 Housden joined the Department for Education and Skills in November 2001 as Director General for Schools.
 He had overall responsibility for all the Department's work in schools and in early years, and for current priorities on primary standards and secondary reform.
 He held this role until his appointment as Permanent Secretary of ODPM in 2005.

 He was appointed Permanent Secretary to the Scottish Government from June 2010.
 In his role as Scotland's Permanent Secretary, Sir Peter was the principal policy adviser to the First Minister and the Cabinet and led significant work on the integration of public services and new approaches to leadership in public services workforces.
 He was a member of the UK Civil Service Board and its Senior Leadership Committee.
 As Permanent Secretary in Scotland, his impartiality over Scottish Independence was called into question with for example the Labour leader Iain Gray accusing Housden of having "gone native", but was consistently defended by the leaders of the UK Civil Service.

+Peter Housden delivered the Frank Stacey Memorial Lecture at the 2013 Annual Conference of the Public Administration Committee of the Joint University Council of the Applied Social Sciences where he made the case for a distinct 'Scottish approach' to government.

-Peter Housden is a Trustee of the RNLI.
+Peter Housden is a Vice-President of the RNLI, having previously served as a Trustee.

-Peter Housden is Chair of The Civil Service Club.
+Peter Housden was the Chair of The Civil Service Club. from 2017 to 2023.